 Here’s my column for the day which risks disrupting the space/time continuum by discussing French literary theory with a popular audience:

 Welcome to the Panopticon!

-How an 18th century social theorist foresaw the wretched state in which we find ourselves today.
 Your every keystroke on the computer is recorded; CCTV follows your progress around the city; you agree to changes without a second thought—or a second read of the license—every time iTunes wants to update, and you squeeze your toiletries into 100ml or 3oz containers in order to board that flight.

 And you don’t even complain any more.